Djerid: History

 The Jerid was already inhabited by the Numidians before the arrival of the Romans in the 3rd century BC.
 Then came the Romans, who erected fortifications, integrated in the limes of the southern border of the province of Proconsular Africa, whose purpose was to prevent the incursions of the nomadic populations of the Sahara.

 With the arrival of Christianity, the region hosted two episcopal sees, one in Thusurus (Tozeur) and one in Nepte (Nefta).
 After a fleeting passage of the Vandals in the 5th century AD, the rule of the Byzantines continued until the invasion of the Muslim Arabs of the Umayyad Empire in the 7th century, who occupied all of Tunisia and Arabized and Islamized.
 During the Middle Ages, Jerid had remarkable economic progress, mainly due to the strategic position in the caravan routes that connected the Mediterranean Basin to sub-Saharan Africa.
 Until the 11th century, the trade routes and movement of gold were managed by Ibadi Arabs of the Djarid.
 Among the "goods" transported were numerous slaves, who were bought to work in the oases.
 During the Ottoman period, the region was the scene of revolts against high taxes and nomadic incursions.
 The relative decline of the region since that time is due in large part to the loss of the strategic and economic importance of the trans-Saharan trade.

+Biledulgerid was a term used in early European maps for the Maghreb south of the Atlas Mountains.